Devin Brugman Flaunts Jaw-Dropping Curves In Tiny Cheetah-Print Bikini While At The Beach

 In the post’s caption, she tagged Monday Swimwear’s Instagram handle.

 Wednesday’s content went live just 39 minutes ago and has already amassed nearly 7,000 likes, proving to be popular with social media users.
-Furthermore, dozens of admirers have commented to compliment the model on her body, her looks, and her bathing suit.
+Furthermore, dozens of admirers have complimented the model on her body, her looks, and her bathing suit.

 “Absolutely perfect proportions,” one individual wrote.